adessquared/DATA-ANALYST-PORTFOLIO/Python Projects/READMR.md

 ### Financial Sovereignty

-The fintech projects (PonziStory, Cycler) align with the direct-to-fan renaissance, where creators and investors are moving toward decentralised control — keeping 80–100% of revenue through automated crypto payment rails rather than traditional banking intermediaries.
+The fintech projects (TangibleBit.store, Cycler) align with the direct-to-fan renaissance, where creators and investors are moving toward decentralised control — keeping 80–100% of revenue through automated crypto payment rails rather than traditional banking intermediaries.

 ### The $848.13 Billion Creator Economy